microsoft/app-innovation-workshop/Walkthrough Guide/02 Setting Up/README.md

 ### Remote iOS Simulator for Windows
 Here you can also select the **Remote iOS Simulator** on Windows.
 If you check this, the iOS Simulator from the Mac will be streamed to your Windows machine and you can test your app there.

-## Prepare for Windows development
-### UWP SDK and Emulators
-The Windows 10 (UWP) SDK has also be installed with Visual Studio.
-If you have not selected it while installing Visual Studio, follow the same process as above.
-Open the **Programs and Features** window, select **Visual Studio** and click <kbd>Change</kbd> to add new features.

-Here you can select the **Universal Windows App Development Tools** you want to install as well as **Emulators for mobile**.
-Remember, that you don't mandatory need Windows 10 Mobile Emulators, as you can run the same app package also in Windows 10 itself.

 ## Test your configuration
 To test you development environment, you can download the simple blank test app that is [attached to this module](./Setup%20Test%20App) and try to run it on all platforms you want to target.
 If you run in any errors, head over to the [Troubleshooting](../Troubleshooting) section and check if your problem can be resolved easily.

 1. Open the Solution by double-clicking on the `XamarinSetupTest.sln` file and wait until your IDE spins up.
-1. Right-click on the Solution name at the top of the folder structure and select <kbd>Restore NuGet Packages</kbd> to download the packages
+2. Right-click on the Solution name at the top of the folder structure and select <kbd>Restore NuGet Packages</kbd> to download the packages
-1. Wait until all packages have been restored
+3. Wait until all packages have been restored
-1. Android
+4. Android
 		1. Right-click the **XamarinSetupTest.Droid** project, select <kbd>Set as StartUp Project</kbd>
-		1. Make sure the Run settings at the top bar are **Debug**, (**Any CPU**) and a Android Emulator is selected
+		2. Make sure the Run settings at the top bar are **Debug**, (**Any CPU**) and a Android Emulator is selected
-		1. Click the green **Run** button
+		3. Click the green **Run** button
-		1. An Android Emulator should spin up and launch the app
+		4. An Android Emulator should spin up and launch the app
-1. iOS
+5. iOS
 		1. Only on Windows: Make sure that the Remote Mac Build Host is connected as shown above
-		1. Right-click the **XamarinSetupTest.iOS** project, select <kbd>Set as StartUp Project</kbd>
+		2. Right-click the **XamarinSetupTest.iOS** project, select <kbd>Set as StartUp Project</kbd>
-		1. Make sure the Run settings at the top bar are **Debug**, **iPhone Simulator** and a iOS Simulator is selected
+		3. Make sure the Run settings at the top bar are **Debug**, **iPhone Simulator** and a iOS Simulator is selected
-		1. Click the green **Run** button
+		4. Click the green **Run** button
-		1. An iOS Simulator should spin up and launch the app
+		5. An iOS Simulator should spin up and launch the app
-1. Windows
-		1. Make sure you opened the Solution on Windows as OSX/macOS can not build Windows apps
-		1. Right-click the **XamarinSetupTest.UWP** project, select <kbd>Set as StartUp Project</kbd>
-		1. Make sure the Run settings at the top bar are **Debug**, **Any CPU** and **Local Machine** is selected
-		1. Click the green **Run** button
-		1. The app should be launched

 ## Move on
 If this works for the platforms you want to target, you are ready to move on.
 This was the hardest part.
-Now you can discover the beautiful world of Xamarin!
+Now you can discover the beautiful world of Xamarin and Azure!